Medical Technologist Salary

 Popular Skills for Medical Technologist

-Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in Flow Cytometry, Hematology, Chemistry, and blood bank are correlated to pay that is above average, with boosts between 13 percent and 17 percent.
-Skills that seem to negatively impact pay include Medical Technologist, Generalist, and Forensic Toxicology.
-Those educated in Generalist Duties tend to be well versed in Phlebotomy.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in Flow Cytometry, blood bank, Chemistry, and Hematology are correlated to pay that is above average, with boosts between 11 percent and 14 percent.
+Skills that pay less than market rate include Medical Technologist.
+Most people experienced in Generalist Duties also know Phlebotomy.

 Pay by Experience Level for Medical Technologist